leemWF/READMEVault/wepulled/swp/README.md

 ```

 :fire: Attention :fire:
-- Levi positions totems towards mid so all hunters can get buffs
+- Manatide positions totems towards mid so Firedestruct can get buffs.
-- No Hpally.
+- Replicate what we did last week.
 Big tank heal.
 Healers stick to their assignments.
 Run as soon as you get burn.

 <br>
 <br>